Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 The strategy for verifying (\ref{eq:homotopynonidem}) is different for generators on the $H$ side and the $d$ side, so we will describe them separately.
 For a generator $\mathbf{y}$ on the $H$-side, we define three sets of generators of $M$.
 Let $G_1$ be the set of terms in $d\mathbf{y}$ that are on the $H$ side, $G_2$ be the set of all terms in $d(H_{ord}\mathbf{y})$ excluding $\mathbf{y}$, and $G_3$ be the set of all terms in $d(H_{sp}\mathbf{y})$.
 For a non-special $\mathbf{y}$, $G_3$ is of course empty.
 We will show that in this case all generators in $G_1$ are also non-special, and that $H_{ord}$ induces a bijection between $G_1$ and $G_2$.
 For special $\mathbf{y}$ we will show the following: \begin{itemize} \item There is a generator $\mathbf{y_o}$ common to both $G_2$ and $G_3$. \item All generators in $G_1$ are also special. \item The map $H_{ord}$ induces a bijection between $G_1$ and $G_2\setminus \{\mathbf{y_o}\}$. \item The map $H_{sp}$ induces a bijection between $G_1$ and $G_3\setminus \{\mathbf{y_o}\}$. \end{itemize} These imply that the terms in $d\circ H+H\circ d$ other than the natural identity term sum to zero.

-A large part of the bijection can be considered ``trivial'', since they involve $d$-arrows that do not modify strands around $p+1$ or $q$.
+A large part of the bijection can be considered ``trivial'', since it involves $d$-arrows that do not modify strands around $p+1$ or $q$.
 They can be carried out in the ``same'' way on either side of an $H$-arrow.
 So a term in $d\mathbf{y}$ coming from a $d$-arrow away from $p+1$ and $q$ corresponds to the term obtained by performing the ``same'' move in $d(H_{ord}\mathbf{y})$ or $d(H_{sp}\mathbf{y})$.
 Since $H$-arrows can introduce double horizontals at $\{p+1,q\}$ on the right side, it can affect whether a strand ending at $q$ on the left can be moved to the right in a $d$-arrow.
 This is essentially the reason why special cases are needed.

 The main checks are therefore for differentials involving strands around $p+1$ and $q$.
-The cases are described below, and the reader is advised to follow along using the illustrations in the appendix.
+The cases are described below, and the reader is advised to follow along using the illustrations in Appendix \ref{sec:appendix}.
 In each cancellation diagram in the appendix, the top-left generator is $\mathbf{y}$, the top-right generator is either $H_{ord}\mathbf{y}$ or $H_{sp}\mathbf{y}$ (as indicated on the top edge).
 The bottom-left generator is an element in $G_1$, and the bottom-right generator is the corresponding element in $G_2$ or $G_3$.
 For generators that are special, there is one more diagram showing the cancellation involving $\mathbf{y_o}$.
+In these diagrams, $\mathbf{y}$ is on the top-left, $H_{ord}\mathbf{y}$ is on the bottom-left, $H_{sp}\mathbf{y}$ is on the top-right, and $\mathbf{y}_{\mathbf{o}}$ is on the bottom-right.

 We now turn to the case of a generator $\mathbf{x}$ on the $d$-side.
 The first term in $d\circ H+H\circ d$ is zero.
 There is a distinguished term $\mathbf{y}$ in $d\mathbf{x}$ - the generator paired with $\mathbf{x}$.
 If $\mathbf{x}$ is non-special, then $\mathbf{y}$ is also non-special, and we show that this is the only term in $d\mathbf{x}$ on the $H$ side.
 If $\mathbf{x}$ is special, then $\mathbf{y}$ is also special, and we show there is exactly one other, non-special, term $\mathbf{y'}$ in $d\mathbf{x}$ on the $H$ side, and that $H_{sp}\mathbf{y}=H\mathbf{y'}$.
 This verifies the equation for $\mathbf{x}$.
 In the appendix, we will show a diagram for each type of the last cancellation, with $\mathbf{x}$ on the top-left, $\mathbf{y}$ on the bottom-left, $\mathbf{y'}$ on the top-right, and $H_{sp}\mathbf{y}=H\mathbf{y'}$ on the bottom-right.